Each of us has some reasons for their job choice. But not every reason sounds good in an interview…

 Interviewers want to hear you talking about other motives.
 They want to hear that:

 - You want to have this job, because you believe you can bring some value to the office as a secretary.

-- You have good communication skills, are friendly, and people feel good with you, so you believe you can do a good job as a personal assistant.
+- You have good communication skills, you are friendly, and people feel good with you.
+Simply you believe you can do a good job as a personal assistant.

-Said in simple words, they want to hear that you apply for the job not because it is good for you, but because you believe it would be good for them to hire you.
-This is an employer-oriented approach, and you can trust me that every interviewer will appreciates it.
+Said in other words, they want to hear that you apply for the job not because it is good for you, but because you believe it would be good for them to hire you.

 I really enjoy talking to people, and I love to be responsible for organizing and scheduling things for someone.
-I have been doing this for years and have good skills, so I believe I can be a good secretary.
-That is the main reason for my job preferences.
+I have been doing this job for years and have the skills, so I believe I can be a good secretary.
+That is the main reason for my application.

-From my point of view, secretaries are very important for every company.
-They keep their bosses informed about important things, take care of the schedule and represent a first line of contact for most guests.
-What is more, a good secretary should do their best to keep a positive and motivating atmosphere in the office–at least that is what I always try to do.
-That’s why I want to become a secretary.
+From my point of view, secretaries are very important for every business.
+They keep their bosses informed about important things, they take care of the schedule and represent a first line of contact for many guests.
+What is more, a good secretary should do their best to keep a positive and friendly atmosphere in the office–at least that is what I always try to do in job.
+I enjoy doing it, and that is the reason why I want to become your secretary.